 - If you need to contact the organiser of an event, unless very urgent, please phone between 7:00 and 9:00 p.m.
 ONLY.

-- In the event of cancellation of a show, entries fees less 15% will be returned within one month of the event on receipt of SAE.
+- In the event of cancellation of a show, entries fees less 15% will be returned within one month of the event.
 If the event is run but altered to allow for adverse weather conditions no refunds will be given.
 In all other cases entries will only be refunded on the production of a vet’s or doctor’s certificate.

 PLEASE ENSURE THAT THE GATE TO THE HORSE BOX PARK IS KEPT SHUT AT ALL TIMES

-To print a copy of these General Rules and Conditions of Entry, click here: Rules
+To print a copy of these General Rules and Conditions, click here: Rules